10 Foolproof Ways to Increase Learning Retention

 What Is Learning Retention?

 Learning retention is the process of taking new information and transferring it into your long-term memory.
 This means information has been fully processed and filed for future recall.

 Without retention, anything learned is liable to leave your short-term memory after a brief period of time.
 Statistically,people forget up to 70% of new information within the first 24 hours.

 How Does Learning Retention Work?

-Rather than temporary assimilation of information, learning retention strategies help the mind process data, facts and other information more fully, allowing it to be drawn upon in the future.
+Rather than temporary assimilation of information, learning retention strategies help the mind process data, facts, and other information more fully, allowing it to be drawn on in the future.
 Learning retention improves the educational experience of the individual, as long-term memory recall is more beneficial when it comes to application.

 Deeper engagement with the material and learning is a significant factor in ensuring long-term retention of information.

 YOU MIGHT ALSO LIKE | ‘How Online Learning Boosts Your Engagement and Retention’